A WARM WELCOME

 The Inn at Dollar has arrived!

 We are a family owned and operated Pub, developed from the old Kings Seat bar on Bridge Street Dollar and after a major transformation this fabulous and welcoming lounge bar and restaurant, courtyard beer garden and function lounge has been developed.
-Whether it’s a light or full breakfast, morning coffee, lunch, dinner or just some drinks, our happy local staff will be delighted to cater for your every requirement.
+Whether it’s a morning coffee, lunch, dinner or just some drinks, our happy local staff will be delighted to cater for your every requirement.
 Our menus have been put together using only the finest freshest ingredients and sourced locally wherever possible.
 There is also a wide range of gluten-free, vegetarian and vegan dishes so hopefully everyone’s food tastes have been catered for.
 We have a wide selection of draft beers, cask conditioned ales, malt whiskeys and gins for you to try.
 If you’re favourite drink doesn’t happen to be on our shelves then please just let us know and we will endeavour to source it for you for your next visit.

 We all look forward to welcoming you to The Inn at Dollar.